 Using the included step-by-step instructions for drawing each of these items, (or your own technique, if you use a different one!) practice drawing cubes, cones, ect., walk your class through drawing these items.
 Using the "variations" you may like to tackle drawing a long or thin box, or a cone seen from below rather than the side.

 For more challenge, tackle shading some of these objects.
+(See Lesson 2B: Shading objects.

+3 Whom we will meet in Cycle 3!

-For shading tips and how-to, see Additional Information: Shading Pgs.
-31-38.
-If your students catch on quickly, check out Perspective Lesson 3: taking shapes and building things 4 Some artists claim pyramids are just cubes balanced on the point and sliced through, which makes them a sub-set of cubes, or they are just cones on a square base, making them a sub-set of cones.
+4 Some artists claim pyramids are just cubes balanced on the point and sliced through, which makes them a sub-set of cubes, or they are just cones on a square base, making them a sub-set of cones.

 Other artists claim all cones are just part of the column family, leaving only three basic shapes: Spheres, Columns, and Cones.

 To-may-to, to-mah-to, at this level, that's up to you.
 No one will be hurt by adding or ignoring it.